Qwertzi01/NiceHashBot-X/README.md

 - OneShot runs in background and can be used at the same time as all other Bot functions
 - Info section to get algorithms specifications and own NiceHash BTC wallet address
 - Fast ability to manual control a order with speed/cancel buttons in main window
+- Option to filter orders for specific bot instance regarding algo and/or market
+- Support for creating of order bunches, also with different price steps in percent
 - Easy configurable and full control over timings for different Bot tasks
 - Hidden settings can be changed over a config file (for experienced users)
 - Optimized stability for 24/7 continuous operation, error log and auto-restart